-Paper Jamz are cardboard guitars, drum kits and amplifiers that really rock.
-With three modes of play and three songs pre-loaded on each guitar, kids are going to want to collect the whole rock band.
+Paper Jamz are paper thin guitars, drum kits, and amplifiers that really rock.
+With four fun modes of play and three songs preloaded on each guitar, kids are going to want to collect the whole rock band.

 - No musical ability is required to play Paper Jamz guitars successfully

-- Each guitar toy has three songs pre loaded, plus three play modes
+- Each guitar toy has three songs preloaded, plus four play modes

 - They are very lightweight and flat for storage or carrying